Projected random forests and conformal prediction of circular data: Experiments with synthetic and real data

-Table \ref{tab:windvars} gives a description of the available variables.
 We have training, calibration, and test sample units of sizes 10,000, 5,000, and 5,000, respectively.
+For a discussion of calibration sample size selection, see \cite{marquesf2025a}.
 Figure \ref{fig:windpolar} shows the circular histogram of the response variable in the training sample.
 Again, Algorithm \ref{algo:prf} allows us to enlarge the training sample by adding to it the calibration sample.
 The prediction intervals for fifty test sample units, produced by the three different methods, using a miscoverage level $\alpha=0.1$, are shown in Figure \ref{fig:windint}.
+In this figure we unfolded the prediction intervals to ease the arc length comparisons between the different models.
+Figure \ref{fig:clockswind} displays the prediction intervals in a more traditional way.
 For the whole test sample, Table \ref{tab:wind} gives the median and interquartile range of the arc lengths, and the empirical coverage of the conformal prediction sets produced by the three different methods, using a nominal miscoverage level $\alpha=0.1$.
 Again, Algorithm \ref{algo:prf} outperforms the alternatives, producing prediction intervals with smaller median arc length.

+Although the conformalization procedures discussed in the paper aim at guaranteeing marginal coverage in the sense of (\ref{eq:mvp}), we investigated in Table \ref{tab:conditional} the conditional coverages in the wind dataset with the out-of-bag conformal prediction using projected random forests defined in Algorithm \ref{algo:prf}.
+We binned each feature according to their four quartiles, checking the empirical coverages on the test set separately for each bin.
+The results show that conditional coverage stays close to the nominal level for this dataset.
+See \cite{dewolf2023} for a detailed discussion of this and related issues.

+Since the projected random forest model is conformalized through the out-of-bag procedure, we also constructed a calibration plot for the wind dataset by comparing several nominal coverage levels with the corresponding empirical coverages observed on the test set.
+The results in Figure \ref{fig:calibration-wind} show good agreement between nominal levels and empirical coverage for this dataset.